jpolitz/jpolitz.github.com/notes/_posts/2019-02-07-writing-in-class.md

 web site.

 One really nice feature of the pen is the multi-click button, which some pen-based input editors support.
-It lets you select between three modes (e.g. eraser, lasso select, writing) without having to click on a menu item.
+Your thumb rests naturally on it when you're holding the pen, and it lets you select between three modes (e.g.  eraser, lasso select, writing) without having to click on a menu item.

 It sometimes required a little work to calibrate exactly where the mapping between the screen and the tablet was, especially when plugging it into a